 In May 2018, the California Legislature passed two bills that provide a framework for long-term water-use efficiency standards and drought planning and resiliency.
-The initial steps in implementation of this legislation has been laid out in a summary document by the California Department of Water Resources ("DWR") and State Water Resources Control Board ("SWRCB").
+The initial steps in implementation of this legislation have been laid out in a summary document by the California Department of Water Resources ("DWR") and State Water Resources Control Board ("SWRCB").
 Over the next several years, State agencies, water suppliers and other entities will be working to meet the requirements and timelines of plan implementation.
-A notable milestone is the establishment of an indoor water use standard of 55 gallons per capita per day (gpcd) until 2025 at which time the standard may be reduced to 52.5 gpcd or other standard as recommend by DWR.
-A recent report prepared by DWR for the California legislature, recommends reducing the standard to 42 gpcd by 2030.
-Legislation has been introduced in the current legislative session to reduce the standard to this value.
+A notable milestone is the establishment of an indoor water use standard of 55 gallons per capita per day ("gpcd") until 2025.
+Legislation signed by the Governor into law in September 2022 has set more stringent indoor standard targets than initially set forth in the 2018 legislation.
+The indoor standard will now be set at 47 gpcd in 2025 and then reduced to 42 gpcd in 2030 (previously had been set at 52.5 gpcd and 50 gpcd, respectively).

-California's recent period of multi-year drought resulted in reduced recharge to the state's groundwater basins.
+California's recent period of multi-year drought has resulted in reduced recharge to the state's groundwater basins.
 GSWC utilizes groundwater from numerous groundwater basins throughout the state.
 Several of these basins, especially smaller basins, experienced lower groundwater levels because of the drought.
 Several of GSWC's service areas rely on groundwater as their only source of supply.
-Given the critical nature of the groundwater levels in California's Central Coast area, GSWC implemented mandatory water restrictions in certain service areas, in accordance with CPUC procedures.
-In the event of water supply shortages beyond the locally available supply, GSWC would need to transport additional water from other areas, increasing the cost of water supply.
+Given the critical nature of the groundwater levels in California's Central Coast area, GSWC implemented mandatory water restrictions in certain service areas in accordance with CPUC procedures.
+In the event of water supply shortages from the locally available supply, GSWC would need to transport additional water from other areas, increasing the cost of water supply.